Veer off the beaten path to small-town U.S.A. for the ultimate in summer fun.

 Kennett Square, Pennsylvania

 While its elite ice-climbing park put Ouray on the map, this old silver mining town is just as appealing to travelers in the summer months.
-Clocking in with 1,033 full-time residents, it sits in Colorado’s San Juan Mountains, some 7,792 feet above sea level, at the north end of the spectacularly scenic and dangerously steep Million Dollar Highway.
-The area is lousy with thermal hot springs and vapor caves, but it’s worth keeping your clothes on long enough to hike the scenic waterfall at Box Canyon Falls Park and to explore Ouray’s ridiculously quaint Main Street.
-See a Shakespeare play (or Jumanji screening—whatever, no judgment) at the 130-year-old Wright Opera House; poke around the historic Ouray Alchemist frontier pharmacy museum; and scour the antiques at RB Horsetraders, all located on the town’s main drag.
+Clocking in with 1,013 full-time residents, it sits in Colorado’s San Juan Mountains, some 7,792 feet above sea level, at the north end of the spectacularly scenic and dangerously steep Million Dollar Highway.
+The area is chock-full with thermal hot springs and vapor caves, but it’s worth keeping your clothes on long enough to hike the scenic waterfall at Box Canyon Falls Park and to explore Ouray’s ridiculously quaint Main Street.
+See a live music performance (or a Jumanji screening—whatever, no judgment) at the 131-year-old Wright Opera House; poke around the historic Ouray Alchemist frontier pharmacy museum; and scour the antiques at Rb Horsetraders, all located on the town’s main drag.

 So you’ve been to Marfa.
 For a far West Texas getaway that doesn’t draw a nonstop stream of zombie Instagrammers—yet—make way for dusty, trusty Alpine.
 With around 6,000 residents, it’s three times the size of #Marfa and just a half-hour away.
-This high-desert horse town with rolling landscapes offers a surprise a minute: It’s home to Big Bend Brewing Co., dubbed the country’s most remote brewery; The Smokin’ Cuban, a food truck dishing up authentic ropa vieja and tostones; Kokernot Field, where the Alpine Cowboys, a minor league basebell team, enjoy the home advantage; Cedar Coffee & Supply, a sophisticated coffee shop that wouldn’t look out of place in L.A. or Chicago; and Big Bend Saddlery, a gold mine for tooled leather journals, cowhide rugs, and handsome bolo ties.
+This high-desert horse town with rolling landscapes offers a surprise a minute: It’s home to Big Bend Brewing Co., dubbed the country’s most remote brewery; The Smokin’ Cuban, a food truck dishing up authentic ropa vieja and tostones; Cedar Coffee & Supply, a sophisticated coffee shop that wouldn’t look out of place in L.A. or Chicago; and Big Bend Saddlery, a gold mine for tooled leather journals, cowhide rugs, and handsome bolo ties.

 There are old-fashioned frontier murals around every bend; Big Brewster, painted by Texas artist Stylle Read on the side of Kiowa Gallery, is a national treasure.
 Alpine is also ripe for side-tripping, seeing how it’s just 40 miles to the University of Texas’s McDonald Observatory, host of popular planet-scoping stargazing sessions, and 72 miles north of Big Bend National Park, one of the least visited (and most breathtaking) national parks in the lower 48.
 Tip: August is an especially good time to go to Alpine because that’s when the Big Bend Ranch Rodeo hits town.